Mon - Fri 11:00 am - 7:30 pm / Sat Appointment Only

 • Home inspection - An examination of a real estate property's condition, usually performed in connection with the property's sale.
 A qualified home inspector can assess the condition of a property's roof, foundation, heating and cooling systems, plumbing, electrical work, water and sewage, and some fire and safety issues.

 These are some of the most common type of closing costs.
-For more information on closing costs or further clarification on any matter related to mortgage loans please contact me here.
+For more information on closing costs or further clarification on any matter related to mortgage loans please contact me at 281-940-2554.

 How Much Home Can You Afford?